 During dry times of year on the high plains, our local farms are islands of green that are even sweeter to visit.
 Thanks to the irrigation network bringing snowmelt down from the continental divide 9,000 feet above, a farm visit can literally feel like a Colorado oasis in the summer months.

-The rural areas we pass through include wildlife habitat for eagles, hawks, songbirds, prairie dogs, and many many other wild animals.
-It’s a rare tour that doesn’t include a memorable wildlife spotting, so bring your camera.
+The rural areas we pass through include wildlife habitats for eagles, hawks, songbirds, prairie dogs, and many many other wild animals.
+It’s a rare tour that doesn’t include memorable wildlife spotting, so bring your camera.

 Plus many growers employ permaculture on their farms, a practice of creating habitat within the farm ecosystem so that nature can do the work of managing pests and improving soil fertility.
 It may sound hippie, yet the system can work extremely well by reducing input costs and producing extremely nutritious food.
 Come on a tour, get your hands dirty and experience for yourself the future of organic farming!

-Further north in Boulder County, Sol y Sombra farm focuses on heirloom veggies variety (the original, best tasting varieties that don’t ship well coast-to-coast), as well as fruits, herbs and flowers.
+Our 2021 Bike to Farm Tours are in Boulder County at Sol y Sombra.
+This organic farm focuses on heirloom veggies variety (the original, best tasting varieties that don’t ship well coast-to-coast), as well as fruits, herbs and flowers.
 The farm dates back to the early 1900s, and owner Allison Edwards prides herself on continuing the tradition with a goal of “changing the way America eats.”
 This includes inviting bike tours out for an incredible 4-course meal, connecting with the community at nearby farmers markets and even helping educate kids about real food in local schools.

 And it doesn’t hurt to dine looking west at Sol y Sombra’s killer view of 14,259 foot Longs Peak – a stunning mountain that provides a one-of-a-kind backdrop for a memorable farm dinner.